johnrearden/pa-data-driven-design/README.md

 ### Units of data set features
 **Page Engine Type**
+Note that a conversion to SI units has not been made in the data set analysis.

 | Quantity | Meaning/Information/Quantity | Data set units (traditional Aviation units) | SI units |
 |----------|------------------------------|---------------------------------------------|----------|